Plant Sciences Institute Faculty Scholars

 Dr. Singh's PSI project will utilize high-throughput phenomics (using ground and aerial imaging systems and different sensors) linked with genomic technologies to generate, analyze and interpret data using computational tools such as machine learning and methods for predictions in non-linear systems.
 With the use of sensors and data analytics methods, they are seeking to develop interpretive models to elucidate genetic-physiological mechanisms for yield improvements (of associated above ground and root traits) in diverse production practices, and generate new biological insights, develop new methods for analyzing phenomics-related data sets and create new tools that will deepen our trait understanding.
 They are also interested in robotics-assisted breeding through the development and deployment of ground and aerial robotics in a networked connection for saliency driven phenotyping with the intent to remove and/or minimize measurement variability and improve breeding designs.

-Lie Tang is an associate professor in the Department of Agricultural & Biosystems Engineering.
+Lie Tang is a Professor in the Department of Agricultural and Biosystems Engineering.
 He is an expert in developing various automation and robotic systems for agricultural and biological applications.

 Dr. Tang's PSI project encompasses a broad range of robotic systems including high-throughput robotic phenotyping; robotic weed control; autonomous field robot navigation control and operational path optimization; and machine vision algorithms for plant and animal monitoring and characterization.

-Justin Walley is an assistant professor in the Department of Plant Pathology and Microbiology.
+Justin Walley is a Professor in the Department of Plant Pathology and Microbiology.
 His research program is focused on understanding how plants perceive and respond to environmental stresses.
 His lab specializes in mass spectrometry based proteomics to globally quantify protein abundance and post-translational modifications.
 They also use systems biology approaches to integrate these data with other types of omics datasets, such as transcriptome profiling, to generate predictive models of biological processes.

 Dr. Walley's PSI project is focused on identifying genetic factors that regulate resistance of corn to Northern Corn Leaf Blight (NLB).
 Towards this goal multi-scale high-throughput measurements of field grown corn infected with NLB will be collected and integrated in order to construct a predicative model of disease resistance.